 Dr. Carolina Hernandez is Professor Emeritus of Political Science at the University of the Philippines, and Founding President and Vice Chair of the Institute for Strategic and Development Studies (ISDS Philippines).
 Her research interests include regionalism, regional security and foreign relations, military in politics and governance, democracy and development, and Philippine domestic politics and foreign policy.

-Dr. Chantal de Jonge Oudraat is a Fellow at the Wilson Center and Member of the Board of Directors at Women In International Security (WIIS), where she previously served as President from 2013-2021.
-She was also a Senior Advisor to the Center for Gender and Peacebuilding of the U.S. Institute of Peace and was the founding and executive director of the Stockholm International Peace Research Institute, the SAIS Center for Transatlantic Relations, the Carnegie Endowment, and the UN Institute for Disarmament Research (UNIDIR).
+Dr. Chantal de Jonge Oudraat is a Fellow at the Wilson Center and Member of the Board of Directors of Women In International Security (WIIS), where she previously served as President from 2013-2021.
+She has held senior positions at the U.S. Institute of Peace, the Stockholm International Peace Research Institute, the SAIS Center for Transatlantic Relations, the Carnegie Endowment, and the UN Institute for Disarmament Research (UNIDIR).

 Steve Killelea is a philanthropist focused on peace and sustainable development, with an extensive background in international business.
 A technology industry entrepreneur, Steve built one of Australia’s leading publicly listed IT companies, Integrated Research.
 He established the Global Peace Index – the world’s leading measure of global peacefulness – and the independent think tank the Institute for Economics and Peace.
 Around 20 years ago, he founded The Charitable Foundation, now one of the largest private overseas aid organisations based in Australia.